 Operational Efficiency – Saving time

-Time freed up on admin tasks can be channeled into directly talking to the prospect students moreover creating targeted and meaningful content.
+The time freed up on admin tasks can be channelled into directly talking to the prospective students moreover creating targeted and meaningful content.
 Automated email marketing campaigns can do wonders to boost engagement.
-They can be scheduled for different stages of the admissions process and segmented according to things like academic subject and level of study.
+They can be scheduled for different stages of the admissions process and segmented according to things like academic subjects and level of study.

 Engagement Consistency – The winning recipe

 Meaningful messages in the form of emails and SMS delivered in a consistent, timely way can help universities to drive academic results as well as admissions.
 Regular communication helps the university to establish itself at the forefront of the stakeholder’s mind, pre and post-graduation!
-It builds a brand trust in the mindspace of the parents & students.
+It builds brand trust in the mind space of the parents & students.